-It’s that lovely time of year again, the children are off to school to learn and Summer is ending.
+It’s that lovely time of year again, the children are off to school to learn, and Summer is ending.
 It’s time to get out our favorite Classic Casserole Recipes out like my Country-Style Scalloped Potatoes and turn on the oven again.
-Labor Day is upon us this Monday and we are about to wrap up all those warm weather dishes we have made all season.
-I don’t mind one bit, I am ready to have a break from the Summer heat here in Florida.
+Labor Day is upon us this Monday, and we are about to wrap up all those warm-weather dishes we have made all season.
+I don’t mind one bit, and I am ready to have a break from the Summer heat here in Florida.

 As a girl, I spent part of my childhood in North Eastern, Ohio.
 I miss the sound of the wind rushing through the beautiful leaves that are changing colors in October.
-I know it’s only the end of August but I am in a rush to start thinking of my favorite season and all the wonderful traditions it brings.
+I know it’s only the end of August, but I am in a rush to start thinking of my favorite season and all the beautiful traditions it brings.
 You don’t mind, do you?

-The smell of the air even changes in Ohio after the summer almost renewing your senses.
-The air suddenly smells clean and fresh.
-I have always truly been a Fall Girl.
-Putting on my favorite sweaters, scarves, and leather boots.
+The smell of the air even changes in Ohio after the summer, almost renewing your senses.
+The wind suddenly smells clean and fresh.
+I have always indeed been a Fall Girl.
+I am putting on my favorite sweaters, scarves, and leather boots.
 I love the seasonal foods and that aroma of freshly baked casseroles that waft through my house.

 My recipe does not use cheeses.
-It’s a simple Country Style version that will amaze you with the creamy simple taste packed with delicious flavor that will keep your family coming back for more this upcoming Fall.
+It’s a simple Country Style version that will amaze you with the creamy, pure taste packed with a delicious flavor that will keep your family coming back for more this upcoming Fall.

 Ingredients Needed For Country Scalloped Potatoes